dynatrace-oss/barista/libs/barista-components/filter-field/README.md

 ### Readonly, non-deletable & non-editable tags

 The filter field creates a `DtFilterFieldTag` for each active filter.
-You can get subscribe to the list of current tags with the `currentTags` observable.
+You can get subscribed to the list of current tags with the `currentTags` observable.
 By using the utility method `getTagForFilter` you can find a `DtFilterFieldTag` instance created for a given filter.
 After getting the tag instance for your filter you can configure the filter to your needs by using the properties `editable`, `deletable` and `disabled`.

 <ba-live-example name="DtExampleFilterFieldReadOnlyTags"></ba-live-example>

+### Changing the default parsing of filter values

+The filter field exposes a `defaultTagDataForFilterValuesParser` function, describing how the key:value pairs of each chosen filter should be parsed and shown.
+However, this function can be extended and replaced through the `DT_FILTER_VALUES_PARSER_CONFIG` token, which can be injected in the parent component and assigned a function of your own.
+In addition, this token can also be overriden with an input function specific to the component using that filter instance.

+<ba-live-example name="DtExampleFilterFieldCustomParser"></ba-live-example>

 ### Validators